Section 1: Origins

 The kings of Egypt during the period covered by the Amarna letters were experiencing – or perhaps provoking – internal struggles.
 Amenhotep IV (1344-1328 BCE) sponsored the cult of the Sun god, Aten.
 Indeed, he replaced the god Amon with Aten as the chief deity in the Egyptian pantheon.
 He had himself renamed Akhenaten, and after a time promoted the worship of Aten as the one true god.

 Pharaoh Akhenaten and his family adoring the Aten,

 second from the left is Meritaten who was the daughter of Akhenaten

 This was a revolutionary departure from the ancient religion of the country, and was quickly reversed after his death.
-The end result may well have been to increase the power of the priests of Amun, with their chief centre at Thebes.
-Certainly, subsequent pharaohs of the New Kingdom emphasised their loyalty to Amun.
+The end result may well have been to increase the power of the priests of Amun, with their chief center at Thebes.
+Certainly, subsequent pharaohs of the New Kingdom emphasized their loyalty to Amun.

 Akhenaten was succeeded by his young son, who, though he reigned only briefly, would become one of the most famous of all the pharaohs.
 He would go down in history as Tutankhamun.
 His magnificent burial chamber would be found millennia later, in 1922, by the archaeologist Howard Carter.